Lamar Waldron: Nonfiction writing

 In 2012, Counterpoint published Waldron's Watergate: The Hidden History: Nixon, The Mafia, and The CIA.
 The book states the "driving force" responsible for the Central Intelligence Agency—Mafia assassination attempts on Fidel Castro in 1959-1960 was Richard Nixon, then Vice President of the United States.
 According to Waldron, Nixon launched the Watergate break-ins to find a dossier that could expose the assassination plots.
-According to Publishers Weekly: "One vast conspiracy begets another in this meticulous but unconvincing theory of the Watergate scandal."
+Publishers Weekly writes: "One vast conspiracy begets another in this meticulous but unconvincing theory of the Watergate scandal."